 Daniel's head was 3D-scanned using hundreds of cameras to generate multidimensional facial data.
 We then used this data to create a likeness of Van Gogh's head as a large, 2x3 metre bronze sculpture.

-This is the first in a series of monumental outdoor works titled "Redheads" commissioned by Anthony von Mandl, who is at the forefront of the winemaking revolution taking place in the Okanagan Valley, a region the The New York Times heralds as "The Napa of the North".
+The sculpture was commissioned by Martin's Lane Proprietor Anthony von Mandl, who is at the forefront of the winemaking revolution taking place in the Okanagan Valley, the most exciting emerging wine region in the world which The New York Times heralds as "The Napa of the North".